awsdocs/amazon-appstream2-developer-guide/doc_source/client-system-requirements-feature-support.md

 ## System Requirements and Considerations<a name="client-system-requirements"></a>

 The AppStream 2\.0 client requires the following:
++ Follow the principle of least privilege when launching the AppStream 2\.0 client\.
+The client should only run with the level of privilege required to complete a task\.
 + Operating system — Windows 7, Windows 8, or Windows 10 \(32\-bit or 64\-bit\)
 + Microsoft Visual C\+\+ 2015 Redistributable or later\.
 For information about the latest Visual C\+\+ redistributable packages for Visual Studio 2015, 2017, and 2019, see [The latest supported Visual C\+\+ downloads](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) in the Microsoft Support documentation\.
 + RAM — 2 GB minimum